 D’Vontae Brown’s 2-yard TD run with 8:39 remaining in the third quarter made it 12-7 Chrisman.
 Brown — who amassed 141 yards on 20 carries and set up his TD run with a 37-yard screen pass from Gannon Ogle — was Friday night’s hero, Crutcher said.

-Page 2 of 2 - “If it weren’t for D’Vontae Brown’s hard running all night long on offense, we wouldn’t have won that game,” Crutcher said.
+“If it weren’t for D’Vontae Brown’s hard running all night long on offense, we wouldn’t have won that game,” Crutcher said.

 The Patriots reclaimed the lead by staging a 10-play, 70-yard drive, capped by Phillip Woolsey’s 5-yard TD pass from Clemons with 4:32 remaining in the fourth quarter.
 They got the ball again on downs with 1:42 remaining, only to fumble away the ball to set up the Ogle-to-Ogle TD pass and Gilliland’s extra point.

 “(I) didn’t think we could just kneel it and run it out,” Patriots coach Gregg Webb said.
 “They were going to get the ball back, and they’d been awful close on a couple of punts – and so, I just decided to see if we could stretch the field a little bit and run enough time off to where we could run it out.”